a10000005588/Leetcode-2020/Array/1464_Maximum_Product_of_Two_Elements_in_an_array/Readme.md

 # 1464.
-Maximum Product of Two Elements in an Array
+Maximum Product of Two Elements in an Array (easy)

 Given the array of integers nums, you will choose two different indices i and j of that array.
 Return the maximum value of (nums[i]-1)*(nums[j]-1).